agoralabs/appmesh-demo-aws/README.md

 ```

 > [!NOTE]
 > **VirtualNode** : In App Mesh, a virtual node acts as a logical pointer to a Kubernetes deployment via a service.
 The *serviceDiscovery* attribute indicates that the service will be discovered via App Mesh.
+To have Envoy access logs sent to CloudWatch Logs, be sure to configure the log path to be /dev/stdout in each virtual node.

 ```
 ---